- Program Organization

 The George H. Cook Scholars Program is conducted by the George H. Cook Honors Committee, comprised of elected and appointed members of the faculty.
 The Honors Committee is responsible for establishing program requirements, reviewing and evaluating proposals and projects, awarding grants to support research expenses and designating candidates as George H. Cook Scholars.

-The Director, Dr. Malcolm Watford, is responsible for the general administration of the program and serves as the initial contact and liaison with the Honors Committee for both students participating in the program and the faculty members working with them.
+The Director, Dr. John Reinfelder, is responsible for the general administration of the program and serves as the initial contact and liaison with the Honors Committee for both students participating in the program and the faculty members working with them.

 II.
 Program Objectives